How to relieve lower back pain to improve your quality of life

 Almost 1 in 6 people suffer from back pain in the UK, that’s close to 10 million people.
 That’s a lot of people walking round, almost daily, with pain that impacts their quality of life.
-It’s hard to concentrate on work or fun activities when you’re in pain.
-It’s difficult to exercise when all you want to do is to find the most comfortable position to experience some back pain relief and to stay in it.
+It’s very hard to concentrate on work or fun activities when you’re in pain.
+It’s difficult to exercise when all you want to do is to find the most comfortable position to figure out how to relieve lower back pain and then, once you find that position, you just want to stay in it.

 The TUC (Trades Union Congress) reported that British businesses lose an estimated 4.9 million days to employee absenteeism through work-related back pain.
 Interestingly, people in the North East of England suffer more than the rest of the UK, with 2% of its working population suffering from back pain.
 Affected employees take an average of 19 days off a year!
 This creates a considerable cost to the employer, especially small businesses.
 This figure has further been quantified by the Exchequer to be in the region of £5billion a year!
 It’s not actually clear what the total cost is because not everyone in pain is actually in the workforce.